-Is it better to have car window tinting or blinds on your car’s windows?
+Is it better to have blinds or car window tinting in Rockville on your car’s windows?
 Everyone has preferences, so the option you pick largely depends on your situation, budget, and needs.
 But keep in mind that both tint and blinds offer some level of privacy and prevent sunbeams from entering your car.

 To help you make an informed decision, let’s look at some things that set these two options apart.